emilshigin/Andriod-BLECommand/README.md

 ---

 ⚠️ *This repository contains internal project documentation and demonstration media for professional portfolio purposes only.
-All proprietary source code remains the property of Micro Medical Devices.*
+All proprietary source code remains the property of Micro Medical Devices & Emil D. Shigin.*